questorbyte/cellular_netowork_dataset/README.md

-# Cellular Network Dataset
+# ProBait Dataset

-**Cellular Network Dataset** repository welcomes you! 🚀 We have endeavoured to opensource the dataset that was designed for our reserach project.
+**ProBait Dataset** repository welcomes you! 🚀 We have endeavoured to opensource the dataset that was designed for our reserach project.
 This dataset can be an asset for researchers working on **Cellular Networks, Machine Learning and Cybersecurity**

 📌 The dataset consists of behaviour of **10 unique Apple and Samsung User Equipment hooked to 5 different 4G and 5G networks.**